-semicolons are optional as defined by the ecma standard and the correct behaviour is implemented in all modern browsers from at least internet explorer 3(!) upwards. there is no browser issue. the only question needed to determine if a semicolon is necessary is: is the expression complete?
+semicolons are optional, as defined by the ecma standard, and the correct behaviour is implemented in all modern browsers starting from at least internet explorer 3(!) upwards. there is no browser compatibility issue. the only question that needs to be answered to determine if a semicolon is necessary is: is the expression complete?

-this is how semicolon insertion works practically. javascript looks ahead into following lines to see if the current expression is continued. if it is, it adds the following expressions to the current one until it is complete
+this is how semicolon insertion works: if the current expression is not terminated, javascript looks ahead into following lines to see if the current expression is continued. if it is, it adds the following expressions to the current one until it is complete.

 1 // not complete, because ... + 2 // + operator

-there are only three cases that might be surprising at first:
+there are only three cases that might seem surprising at first:

 variable (function () {})()